Managed Detection and Response Essentials and Managed Detection and Response Complete

 “MDR Compatible Sophos Products” refers to any Sophos products that send security telemetry and alerts to Sophos Central that can be used in support of Service delivery.

 “Response Action” is an interaction with Managed Endpoints to perform Investigation and Threat Response, including but not limited to remote query, host isolation, terminating a process, blocking an IP address, and deleting malicious artifacts.
-Sophos’s escalation of Cases using Customer’s/MSP’s pre-selected communication preferences shall also be deemed Response Action.
+Response Action also includes (i) Sophos’s escalation of Cases using Customer’s/MSP’s pre-selected communication preferences; and (ii) Sophos's insertion of suspected malicious URLs, IPs, and domains in Sophos Firewall.

 “Security Services Team” is the Sophos team conducting security Investigations, Threat Hunting, Response Actions, and Incident Response.